Blog > A Guide for Arborist Service

 What is a Hazardous Tree?

-A hazardous tree is one that poses a potential risk to people or property.
-These trees may have structural weaknesses, diseases, or other conditions that increase the likelihood of branches breaking off or the entire tree falling.
+A hazardous tree is one that could harm people or property.
+These trees might have structural problems, diseases, or other issues that make branches more likely to break or the whole tree more likely to fall.

 Common Causes of Tree Hazards